Bundling a Map

 Map Cache Configuration

 The maps are cached for a default period of 24 hours but this can be modified.
-For example, a build system could have this set to 0
+For example, a build system could have this set to 0 so that the latest map is downloaded for every build.

 An example can be found here: app/build.gradle